Executive Summary to the Fiscal Year 2019 Financial Report of U.S. Government

 - Projections in the Financial Report indicate that the government’s debt-to-GDP ratio is projected to rise over the 75-year projection period and beyond if current policy is kept in place.
 The projections in this Financial Report show that current policy is not sustainable.

-- If changes in fiscal policy are not so abrupt as to slow economic growth and the sooner those policy changes are adopted, the smaller the changes to revenue and/or spending will be required to return the government to a sustainable fiscal path.
+- If changes in fiscal policy are not so abrupt as to slow economic growth and those policy changes are adopted earlier, then the required changes to revenue and/or spending will be smaller to return the government to a sustainable fiscal path.

 1Current policy in the projections is based on current law, but includes extension of certain policies that expire under current law but are routinely extended or otherwise expected to continue.
 (Back to Content)

-3The ACA refers to P.L.
+3The PPACA refers to P.L.
 111-148, as amended by P.L.
 111-152.
-The ACA expands health insurance coverage, provides health insurance subsidies for low-income individuals and families, includes many measures designed to reduce health care cost growth, and significantly reduces Medicare payment rates relative to the rates that would have occurred in the absence of the ACA.
-(See Note 22 and the Required Supplementary Information section of the Financial Report, and the 2018 Medicare Trustees Report for more information).
+The PPACA expands health insurance coverage, provides health insurance subsidies for low-income individuals and families, includes many measures designed to reduce health care cost growth, and significantly reduces Medicare payment rates relative to the rates that would have occurred in the absence of the ACA.
+(See Note 22 and the Required Supplementary Information section of the Financial Report, and the 2019 Medicare Trustees Report for more information).
 (Back to Content)

 - A Message from the Secretary of the Treasury - PDF version